lozzd/DecentExposure/README.md

 ## Features

-* The tool is very simple: Give it the path to your Nagios installation's service.dat and you can ask it your maximum exposure time for either a given hostname/service, or all of your services.
+* The tool is very simple: Give it the path to your Nagios installation's status.dat and you can ask it your maximum exposure time for either a given hostname/service, or all of your services.
 * If you want, you can pass the '-d' flag to show how the exposure was calculated, allowing you to fine tune your exposure.

 ## Examples